zaproxy/zest/README.md

 Anyone can contribute to the onward development of Zest, and teams or individuals who develop security tools are especially welcome to join and help shape Zest's future.

+The java reference implementation for the first phase is complete .. but right now theres no documentation.
+Thats coming soon ;)

+There is, however, an OWASP ZAP add-on which provides a UI for creating and running Zest scripts.
+This will be released very shortly...